What is "The" Inca Trail?

 Contact our US office with questions or to make a reservation.
 757-714-6649 (eastern time)

-We provide a list of questions below to help you make an informed decision.
 Hikers come in all shapes, sizes and ages.
 So don't let those factors influence your decision.
 If you have doubts, these tips may help you decide:

 - If you don't have a mountain nearby, test yourself by climbing the steps in a high-rise building.
 How many floors are you able to climb before becoming exhausted?
 If less than 4, then you definitely need to "get in shape!"

-- Can you walk or hike at a pace of 3-4 miles per hour at sea level?
+- Can you walk or hike at a steady pace of 3-4 miles per hour at sea level?

 - If you have a "bum" knee or ankle, does it respond to OTC treatments?
 The Inca Trail involves ascending and descending, sometimes for hours.
 Your joints will be tired and even sore.
 Some hikers use support braces, massage & take oral pain relievers.

-- Healthy children, under 12 are physically capable of hiking, but may not have the interest.
+- Healthy children under 12 are physically capable of hiking, but may not have the interest.
 Assess your child carefully before deciding.

 - Are you over 50?
 If you regularly participate in physical activities, there's no reason why you can't hike the Inca Trail.
 We have organized hikes for people in their 70's.

 - If you are out of shape, reserving a hike is a great motivator to get back on track with your fitness goals.

 - Altitude affects everyone differently and there is no way to acclimatize in advance when arriving from sea level.
 All our hiking tour packages start with 2 days in Cusco (11,000 ft/3413 m) to allow acclimatization prior to hiking.
 If you're making your own arrangements, be sure to schedule time to adjust to the altitude.
 The good news is that the altitude at the trail head is 9000' /2743 m, which is lower than Cusco 11,000' /3350 m.